Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 A Frightening Moment - 1942:

-An attack report states the following:
+An attack report states the following (source at the bottom of this page):

 The incident received a lot of publicity on arrival New York.
 15 men later received Krigsmedaljen, while the captain received the higher ranked Krigskorset (see my War Medals page).